TryKickoff/create-kickoff-app/README.md

 # Deprecated

-This fork existed to add support to [Create React App](https://github.com/facebook/create-react-app) without the need to eject and modify the webpack configuration.
+This fork existed to add SASS support to [Create React App](https://github.com/facebook/create-react-app) without the need to eject and modify the webpack configuration.

 As of v2.0.0, this is now officially supported in the original project.